Server-side integration

 Client-Side integration

-In a client-side integration an ELSA-token must be present in the client app in order for it to directly authenticate with the ELSA API servers.
-This usually happens in web and mobile implementations where the client calls directly to the ELSA servers.
-In this implementation it is important to consider how securely stored is the ELSA token in the client application, in order to prevent that the end-client uses the ELSA token for their own projects or abuses it in some other ways.
-Abuses of the ELSA token outside of the intended use by the customer will usually result in an increase of API usage and therefore an increase of the API cost for the customer.
+In a client-side integration, an ELSA-token must be present in the client app for direct authentication with the ELSA API servers.
+This typically occurs in web and mobile implementations, where the client communicates directly with the ELSA servers.
+It is important in this implementation to consider the secure storage of the ELSA token within the client application, to prevent potential misuse by end-clients for their own projects or other forms of abuse.
+Misuse of the ELSA token beyond the intended customer use can lead to increased API usage and subsequently higher API costs for the customer.

-In this section we discuss what options ELSA is making available to support our customers and reduce the likelihood of this to happen.
-It is ultimately the responsibility of the client to ensure that there is no abuse of their ELSA token by end users.
+In the following section, we explore the options provided by ELSA to support our customers and mitigate the risk of misuse.
+Ultimately, it is the responsibility of the client to safeguard against abuse of their ELSA token by end users.

-We support 2 different integration options with different levels of security:
+We offer two integration options with different levels of security:

-To read more about securing an API and the caveats of each implementation we recommend reading this article.
+For further information on securing an API and the considerations associated with each implementation, we recommend reading this article.